amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 ## *cylindrical rules*

 #### Otis King (UK)

-Otis King was an English electrical engineer.
-His company made high-quality pocket cylindrical rules, around 1922.
-They made only two types, Model K and Model L, both of which are described, below.
-And despite being designed by an electrical engineer, these rules are not suitable for daily use in engineering, given their limited capabilities.
-The focus of these rules is on portability and precision, the two characteristics most engineers did not care for.

 ***Otis King Model K***—Otis King cylindrical slide rules use helical scales.
 The Model K is unusual in that it uses a double-cycle $C$ scale, thus, can perform chained calculations without the need to reset the cursor, as is necessary with the Model L, described below, which has a normal, single-cycle $C$ scale.
 But the Model K is limited, capability wise; it could compute only $×$ and $÷$.